josephclander/ruby_hashes_for_video/README.md

 # Ruby Hashes Playground

-There is an accompanying video for this playground at on my YouTube channel [_splat_bang_](https://youtu.be/-KHz2Ry2wHw).
+There is an accompanying video for this playground on my YouTube channel [_splat_bang_](https://youtu.be/-KHz2Ry2wHw).

 ## How to use